evilC/Love2D-Joystick-Tester/README.md

 # Love2D Joystick Tester

-Plug=in your controller and test the input.
+Plug-in your controller and test the input.

 Currently only supports one joystick.